Israel Defense Forces: Vegans

 According to a Care2 report, vegans in the IDF may refuse vaccination if they oppose animal testing.
 They are given artificial leather boots and a black fleece beret.
 Until 2014, vegan soldiers in the IDF received special allowances to buy their own food, when this policy was replaced with vegan food being provided in all bases, as well as vegan combat rations being offered to vegan combat soldiers.

-Volunteers

-In cases when a citizen cannot be normally drafted by the law (old age, served as a soldier in a different country, severe health problems, handicaps, autism, etc.), the person could enroll as a volunteer in places where his knowledge can be used or in cases where there is a base that accepts volunteer service from one day per week up to full-time service based upon a volunteer's abilities and wishes.

 Overseas volunteers

 Non-immigrating foreign volunteers typically serve with the IDF in one of five ways: